"You're not going to go far unless you're a workaholic."

 As they are addicted to their work, you will never hear them talking about retirement plans.
 Even thinking of retirement is not something they like.
 They are accustomed to following a particular schedule and shifting from that routine to a complete halt, is something they cannot imagine.
 In simple words, retirement is a nightmare for workaholics.

-Yes, it is necessary to focus on the given assignment, work efficiently, and remain productive but that does not mean you have to be a workaholic.
+Yes, it's necessary to focus on the given task, work efficiently, and remain productive but that does not mean you have to be a workaholic.
 A workaholic nature can have far-reaching effects on your health, hurt relationships, and isolate you from family and friends.
 So work hard but strike a work-life balance so that you get adequate time to enjoy life.